nvim-telescope/telescope.nvim/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---

 <!-- @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 > Please make sure to take the time adhere fully the following template.
 > So that the team can understand the issue and solve it very quickly,
 > else the issue will be marked "missing issue template" and
 > close right away!!!!!

 TODO: